wkaichan/100-days-of-code/r2-log.md

 ### Day 4 (12/14/2017)

 Worked on code to replace missing values by using regression in "Titanic" data set in Python.

+### Day 5 (12/15/2017)

+Worked on code to replace missing values by using regression in "Titanic" data set in Python.